Monroe Co. 4-H

 Members have the opportunity to learn more about a subject matter that they choose to study through completing hands on activities.
 We refer to these as projects.
 In order to enroll in a project, members must sign up for them at the time of enrolling in 4-H. Each project has a manual that guides the youth through the learning process as well as a set of guidelines that helps them meet the project requirements.
 We provide adult volunteers and staff who are knowledgeable on that particular subject who will often times provide workshops to allow the youth to learn about that topic in a social environment.
 Each project has a beginner, intermediate, and advanced level-this allows youth to build on their knowledge each year and continue to challenge their skills.
 Projects are meant to be worked on over time, providing an educational opportunity for youth outside of the classroom setting.
 Often times, youth will exhibit and display their project at a local county fair in order to show the community what they have learned.

-The Clay County 4-H program offers more than 60 projects for area youth.
-Check out our 4-H Handbook and our rules & requirements below to learn about all the opportunities to dive into topics you enjoy.
+The Monroe County 4-H program offers more than 60 projects for area youth.
+Check out our 4-H Handbook and our rules & requirements to learn about all the opportunities to dive into topics you enjoy.

-Your 4-H club in Clay County serves as your home base and there are lots of clubs to pick from.
-Your club leader will pass out your manuals and other relevant paperwork to you throughout the year, and they're a great resource to ask any questions you may have throughout the year.
-You can attend any club meeting that you'd like, so you can choose a club outside of your township or only join a livestock club if their meeting schedule is more convenient for you.
+Your 4-H club in Monroe County serves as your home base.
+There are many community and project-based clubs to pick from.
+Your club leader will pass along relevant information to you throughout the year, and they're a great resource to ask any questions you may have..
+You can attend any club meeting that you'd like, so you can choose a club outside of your neighborhood or only join a livestock club if their meeting schedule is more convenient for you.

 Step-By-Step FairEntry Instructions